+Target Range: 0 - 500 ppm

+The Salinity sloped downward since we started testing.
+Overall this was a positive change for the lake; however, the Salinity should not decrease to zero because some salts (e.g. Calcium Carbonate) are needed for good water quality.

+Conclusion

 Overall, the water quality of Orange Lake was very good this year.
 The dissolved oxygen was at adequate levels.
 Nutrient levels were within their target range, but were slightly higher than last year.
-The transparency was at a healthy depth and showed improvement from last year.
+The transparency was at a healthy depth.
 All other water quality parameters were excellent.
 The long-term trends for all parameters showed positive changes for the lake.
 We will look for those trends to continue in future years and will be ready to identify problems as they arise.

 Despite a heavily developed watershed and homes surrounding the lake, Orange Lake is an excellent water resource with great water quality.
 There will always be areas that the quality of the water could improve, but the lake remains among the best that we test.
 You should take pride in this lake and continue your hard work in improving it.

+Peter Filpansick, B.S.
+Aquatic Biologist

 Completed and Certified by:

-Date: November 24th, 2014
+Date: December 18th, 2015